top of page

 6. Routes and Timetable

-Route map of the Citysightseeing London hop-on hop-off tour
+Route map of the City Sightseeing London tour

 City Sightseeing offers a choice of 3 hop-on hop-off routes:

-• The Red route is the primary route, taking you to the major sites.
+• The City Sightseeing Red route is the primary route, taking you to the major sites.
 The red route tends to have the most frequent departures

 • The Blue route explores West London, including attractions like the museums, Hyde Park, and Harrods.